What Is NFT? A Comprehensive Guide to Non-Fungible Tokens

 NFTs operate on blockchain technology, primarily utilizing smart contracts to validate ownership, enable transfers, and store metadata.

-While Ethereum remains the dominant blockchain for NFTs, other networks like Binance Smart Chain, Solana, and Tezos are also gaining traction.
+While Ethereum remain the dominant blockchain for NFTs, other networks like Binance Smart Chain, Solana, and Tezos are also gaining traction.

 Here are the key features of NFTs: